Jeddah: Floods

 A tunnel in King Abdullah St. was filled with water during the 2009 floods.

 On 25 November 2009, heavy floods affected the city and other areas of Makkah Province.
 The floods were described by civil defence officials as the worst in 27 years.
 As of 26 November 2009, 77 people were reported to have been killed, and more than 350 were missing.
 Some roads were under a meter (three feet) of water on 26 November, and many of the victims were believed to have drowned in their cars.
 At least 3,000 vehicles were swept away or damaged.
 The death toll was expected to rise as flood waters receded, allowing rescuers to reach stranded vehicles.

 On 26 January 2011, again, heavy floods affected the city and other areas of Makkah Province.
 The cumulative rainfall exceeded the 90 mm recorded in four hours during the 25 November 2009 flash floods.
 Streets including Palestine Street, Madinah Road, and Wali Al-Ahad Street were either flooded or jammed with traffic.
 Cars were seen floating in some places.
 Meanwhile, eyewitnesses told local newspaper Arab News that East Jeddah was swamped and floodwater was rushing west towards the Red Sea, turning streets into rivers once again.

 A tunnel in King Abdullah St. was filled with water during the 2011 floods.

 On 17 November 2015, heavy floods affected the city.
 Streets affected by the flood include Palestine Street, Madinah Road, and many others.
 Cars were seen burning, and many trees fell as a result of the violent flood.
 Three deaths were also reported.
 Two of the fatalities (including a child) were hit by lightning while crossing a street.

 On 21 November 2017, heavy floods affected the city once more and Jeddah Islamic Port stopped operations for about three hours.
 Jeddah police received 11,000 phone calls on 911 from people enquiring about alternative roads and weather conditions.
 There were 250 reports of electrocution.
 Five people were electrocuted, two died.

 On 24 November 2022, heavy floods affected Jeddah.
 Jeddah was heavily damaged from the flood and caused more than thousands of cars to be damaged by the flood and caused power outages to most of the city and the flood was approximately 1-2 meters high.
 As a result, flights were delayed, schools were closed, and two people were killed.

-Districts

-Metropolitan Jeddah comprises 141 districts (transliterated from Arabic):